mirandaklucas/mirandaklucas/README.md

 👀 I’m interested in Full stack Software Development

-🌱 I’m currently mastering JavaScript, TypeScript, REACT, HTML & CSS, Node.js.
+🌱 I’m currently mastering JavaScript, TypeScript, REACT, HTML & CSS, NPM.

 💞️ I’m looking to collaborate on any project small or large, I want to grow my knowledge in any way 🧠